oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/d-lab-three-logging-analytics/logginganalytics.md

      ![Database Management](./images/home-view.png " ")

-3. From the Resources Menu, click on **Sources** to navigate to the Source that we have already created for visualization purposes.
+3. From the Resources Menu, click on **Sources** to navigate to the source we have already created for visualization purposes.
+Ensure that the compartment selected is **dbmgmt**.

       ![Database Management](./images/resources.png " ")

+4. If you don't find **MySource** in the list, you can **search** for it using the search lab location in the top left corner.
+Once you find MySource, click on it for a detailed view.

       ![Database Management](./images/mysource.png " ")

+5. Click on **View In Log Explorer** from MySource.

       ![Database Management](./images/view-log-explorer.png " ")

-4. Here are the main parts of the user interface that will be used throughout this lab.
+6. Here are the main parts of the user interface that will be used throughout this lab.

       ![Database Management](./images/log-explorer.png " ")